Datagram: History

 In the early 1970s, the term datagram was created by combining the words data and telegram by the CCITT rapporteur on packet switching, Halvor Bothner-By.
 While the word was new, the concept had already a long history.

 In 1964, Paul Baran described, in a RAND Corporation report, a hypothetical military network having to resist a nuclear attack.
 Small standardized message blocks, bearing source and destination addresses, were stored and forwarded in computer nodes of a highly redundant meshed computer network.
 Baran wrote: "The network user who has called up a virtual connection to an end station and has transmitted messages ... might also view the system as a black box providing an apparent circuit connection".
 The concept of what we now call a virtual circuit appears in the design, although no network was built.

 In 1967, Donald Davies published a seminal article in which he introduced the packet and packet switching.
-His proposed core network is similar to the one proposed by Paul Baran though developed independently.
+His proposed core network is similar to the one proposed by Paul Baran, though developed independently.
 He assumes that "all users of the network will provide themselves with some kind of error control".
 His target is a "common-carrier communication network".
 To support remote access to computer services by user terminals, which at that time were transmitted character by character, he included, at the network periphery, interface computers that convert character flows into packet flows and vice versa.
 Davies wrote: "we were really rather against the virtual circuit, because we believed that a communication network should only concern itself with packets, and that any protocols involved in assembling these packets should be done end-to-end, between the customers themselves."

 In 1970, Lawrence Roberts and Barry D. Wessler published an article about ARPANET, the first multi-node packet-switching network.
 An accompanying paper described its switching nodes (the IMPs) and its packet formats.
 The network core performed datagram switching as in Baran's and Davies' model, but the service offered to hosts by the network was connection oriented.
 A reliable message transfer service was thus offered to user computers, thus greatly simplifying the network design.
 This made the ARPANET what would come to be called a virtual circuit network.

 Roberts presented the idea of packet switching to the communication professionals and faced anger and hostility.
 Before ARPANET was operating, they argued that the router buffers would quickly run out.
-After the ARPANET was operating, they argued packet switching would never be economic without the government subsidy.
+After ARPANET was operating, they argued packet switching would never be economic without government subsidy.
 Baran faced the same rejection and thus failed to convince the military to construct a packet-switching network.